Dzierzan/OpenSA/README.md

 # About

 This repository contains a recreated Swarm Assault game in OpenRA engine.
-The goal of this project is to bring modern controls and quality life improvements to Swarm Assault game released in 1999 while still being faithful as much as possible to the original source material
+The goal of this project is to bring modern controls and quality life improvements to Swarm Assault game released in 1999 while still being faithful as much as possible to the original source material.

 # Status